rust-lang/blog.rust-lang.org/content/Rust-1.93.1.md

 - [Fix a `clippy::panicking_unwrap` false-positive on field access with an implicit dereference](https://github.com/rust-lang/rust-clippy/pull/16196).

-- [Revert an update to wasm-related dependencies in CI](https://github.com/rust-lang/rust/pull/152259), fixing file descriptor leaks on the `wasm32-wasip2` target.
+- [Revert an update to wasm-related dependencies](https://github.com/rust-lang/rust/pull/152259), fixing file descriptor leaks on the `wasm32-wasip2` target.
+This only affects the `rustup` component for this target, so downstream toolchain builds should check their own dependencies too.

 ### Contributors to 1.93.1